Indigenous peoples of Long Island: Etymology

 "Metoac" as a collective term may have been derived by Wood from metau-hok, the Algonquian word for the rough periwinkle, the shell of which small sea snail was used to make wampum, a means of exchange which played an important role in the culture and economy of the region before and after the arrival of Europeans.

 Languages

 The Native American population on Long Island has been estimated at 10,000 at the time of first contact with Europeans.
 They belonged to two major nations and spoke two languages within the Algonquian language group, reflecting their different connections to mainland peoples.
-Native Americans in the west and in the central part of Long Island were more closely associated with bands of the same people in southwestern Connecticut, Eastern Pennsylvania, Lower Hudson Valley in New York, New Jersey, and Delaware.
+Native Americans in the west and in the central part of Long Island were more closely associated with bands of the Lenape people in southwestern Connecticut, Eastern Pennsylvania, Lower Hudson Valley in New York, New Jersey, and Delaware.
 These people spoke one of the R-dialects of the Lenape language group.
 Those Native Americans who lived on the east end of the island were more closely related to the Pequot of eastern Connecticut and the other Algonquian language group located around Long Island Sound.
 They spoke a Y-dialect of the Mohegan-Montauk-Narragansett language.